etiniScripts/Audio-Steganoraphy/README.md

-# IShield: Encoder/Decoder Audio Steganographic Model
+# Audio Steganography: An Encoder/Decoder Steganographic Model

 An encoder/decoder system for protecting sensitive information by combining cryptography with audio steganography.
 Built as a final year project for